Geneva-Robovikes/Robot-2022/README.md

 9) Redeploy the code as seen in the above section.
 10) Enable the Robot in autonomous to see the path in action!

+If you want a specific point, type values into the fields at the bottom.

+**ALL VALUES ARE IN METERS!** It should look wrong if you put things in a different unit.

 *Pathweaver does **NOT** run sharp corners well.
 Make sure all trajectories are well rounded.